alaat91/cyber-physical/README.md

 ```

-After doing that you should have complete setup to run turmeric-cod microservice and use all its capabilities

-After doing that you should have complete setup to run turmeric-cod microservice and use all its capabilities
+After doing that you should have complete setup to run turmeric-cod microservice and use all its capabilities.

-### Running the Tests

-To run the tests for this project, navigate to the `build` directory and run the `make test` command.

 # Functional Requirements